-Once enrolled in the adoption FSA, you may not change your mind.
+Once enrolled in the Adoption Advantage Account, you may not change your mind.
 Your pre-tax deductions will continue throughout the calendar year.
 However, there are certain circumstances where a change may be permitted.
 Here are some examples of eligible changes in status (CIS) events:

 - Beginning or end of adoption proceedings